gschmutz/kafka-workshop/02-working-with-kafka-broker/README.md

 ## Using Kafka Manager

 [Kafka Manger](https://github.com/yahoo/kafka-manager) is an open source tool created by Yahoo for managing a Kafka cluster.
-It has been started as part of the **streamingplatform** and can be reached on <http://streamingplatform:28044/>.
+It has been started as part of the **dataplatform** and can be reached on <http://dataplatform:28104/>.

 ![Alt Image Text](./images/kafka-manager-homepage.png "Kafka Manager Homepage")